-Supply a confidential statement of financial support as part of your I-20 Application for Certificate of Eligibility to provide evidence of adequate funding to meet the estimated cost of attendance for your first year
+Supply a confidential statement of financial support as part of your I-20 Application for Certificate of Eligibility to provide evidence of adequate funding to meet the estimated cost of attendance

 Submit a copy of your passport within the application form.
 If you are currently residing in the U.S. a copy of your U.S. visa stamps and I-94 card is required.

 Find housing in and around Chicago prior to arriving in Chicago.
 Housing will need to be verified 2 weeks prior to your arrival, even if it is temporary housing.